-Every effort will be made to ensure that confidentiality is maintained for all concerned and gossiping or spreading rumours about any person involved in safeguarding investigation must be avoided, beyond giving information as part of the legitimate investigation process, as such behaviour can result in legal action.
-Information whilst the investigation and process in underway is always handled and disseminated on a need to know basis only and may include the following:
+Every effort will be made to ensure that confidentiality is maintained for all concerned and gossiping or spreading rumours about any person involved in a safeguarding investigation must be avoided, beyond giving information as part of the legitimate investigation process, as such behaviour can result in legal action.

+Information whilst the investigation and process in underway, is always handled and disseminated on a need to know basis only and may include the following:
-- Table Tennis England's Safeguarding Manager

-- Table Tennis England's Chief Executive

-- Club/League/County Welfare Officer relating to both the alleged victim and alleged abuser

-- Children's Services

-- Adult Services

-- Table Tennis England's Case Management Group - Table Tennis Veterans Association if appropriate
+- Table Tennis Wales' National Safeguarding Officer - Table Tennis Wales' Chief Executive Officer - Club, League or Region Safeguarding Officer relating to both the alleged victim and alleged abuser - Children's Services - Adult Services - Table Tennis Wales' Case Management Group and case Management Panel - Table Tennis Veterans Association if appropriate

-The information disseminated to the above list is highly confidential and of a sensitive nature and should there be a breach of confidentiality by any person with whom the information is shared then they themselves may be subject to disciplinary action by Table Tennis England who take any breach of confidentiality very seriously.
+The information disseminated to the above list, is highly confidential and of a sensitive nature, and should there be a breach of confidentiality by any person with whom the information is shared, then they themselves may be subject to disciplinary action by Table Tennis Wales, who take any breach of confidentiality very seriously.

-Reinstatement and aftermath
+• Reinstatement and aftermath

-Each individual case is assessed by Table Tennis England's Case Management Group irrespective of the findings of any investigation carried out by the statutory authorities to decide whether a member of staff or a member of Table Tennis England can be reinstated and how the situation can be managed.
-In terms of any disciplinary proceedings it should be remembered that any decision made is based upon the balance of probability unlike to formal legal process which has to prove beyond all reasonable doubt.
-At all times it must be remembered that the welfare of the child or adult is paramount.
+Each individual case is assessed by the Table Tennis Wales' Case Management Group, irrespective of the findings of any investigation carried out by the statutory authorities, to decide whether a member of staff, or a member of Table Tennis Wales can be reinstated and how the situation can be managed.
+In terms of any disciplinary proceedings, it should be remembered that any decision made, is based upon the balance of probability, unlike a formal legal process, which has to prove beyond all reasonable doubt.
+At all times it must be remembered that the welfare of the child is paramount.

-Consideration will be given regarding the support that may be necessary not only for the young people, adults, parents and members of staff involved in an individual case but also to the alleged abuser.
+Consideration will be given regarding the support that may be necessary, not only for the Children, adults, parents and members of staff involved in an individual case, but also to the alleged abuser.